cicirello/JavaPermutationTools/paper/paper.md

 the members of the population declines, then the evolutionary search can stagnate.
 Approaches to population management [@sevaux2005], such as in scatter search [@campos2005; @marti2005], attempt to maintain diversity among the population of solutions.
 They require a means of measuring distance between population members.
-And if the problem is one in which solutions are represented as permutations, then a permutation distance metric is required.

 The second application of permutation distance for evolutionary computation is that of search landscape analysis.
 A fitness (or search) landscape [@mitchell] is the space of possible